 I have been creative and being outside watching birds, playing survival and building huts as long as I can remember.
 My interests included many, but were almost always linked somehow to nature or being creative.
 Although I had no possibilities to do any meaningful wildlife photography as a teenager, I did start early learning the skills that I still use today.
 I have owned a series of Amiga computers.
 The first personal computers that allowed consumers to create digital art.
 When the possibilities arrived to digitise photo and video into the computer I quickly stepped into that area.
 Meanwhile, I created photocopied ‘magazines’ about nature which I spread between classmates.
 While doing my military service I first got interested in tracking.
 Later this would become one of my passions.

 I have been working as a volunteer for several organisations.
-Besides being a nature guide for my local chapter of the IVN institute I have also been involved with badger and otter conservation.
-Especially badgers have kept me busy for years as I was the coordinator of the local badger working group.
+Besides being a trained and qualified nature guide for my local chapter of the IVN institute I have also been involved with badger and otter conservation.
+Especially badgers have kept me busy for years as I was the coordinator of the local badger conservation group.
 I have been tracking the first wolf pack in the Netherlands since 200 years.
-First documenting the female.
+First documenting the female for some time.
 Then on a snowy morning we found the tracks of a male beside hers… Doing these activities I gained essential field skills which I make use of while photographing wildlife.

 Professionally I have made a few U-turns.
 The skills I learned while making 2D & 3D animations for video productions is still something I use today producing my vlogs.
 In 2008 I did the renowned course to become a qualified Nature Guide by the IVN institute in the Netherlands.
 In the years after that I slowly built my company Weylin Tracking.
 There I teach nature guides, ecologists and others to read the tracks & signs of animals.
-I have published field guides (including an English one) on this topic as well.
+I have published field guides (available from this website) on this topic as well.
 For these guides I wanted to use my own photography.
 The start of my serious interest in wildlife photography.

 Although I have been photographing wildlife since my teens, it was more based if possibilities arose by itself.
-Now it became a serious goal in itself.
-I wanted to develop myself as a wildlife photographer.
+Now it became a goal in itself and I wanted to develop myself as a wildlife photographer.
 Being out there photographing animals quite naturally fitted in what I was doing already.
-I was doing something new, but it was all familiar as well.
+I was doing something new, but it was all familiar at the same time.

 I live in the Netherlands .
-Not in the busy West but the quiet East, precisely the city of Deventer.
-There is a very diverse range of habitats close to my house.
-I have the possibilities for photographing many different types of animals.
+Not in the busy West but the quiet East, in the city of Deventer.
+There is a very diverse range of habitats close to my house such as wetlands, woods and agricultural fields.
+I have the possibilities for photographing many different species.
 Pine-martens, red deer, wild boar, beavers, otters, badgers, wading birds and even wolves are within a 20 minute ride from my house.
 I am married to my lovely wife Sandra and we have two sons.
 Occasionally they come along on my photographing trips.
 Anyone who watches my vlogs will know.
 And I practice and teach kung fu.
 Which might surprise you, but has many similarities to tracking.

 Over the years I owned a lot of camera equipment of as many brands.
 My first digital camera was a floppy disk driven one made by Sony.
 Somewhere in the 90’s… That was used mostly to create textures I needed for my 3D animation work.
 I have also owned Canon equipment.
 Such as the famous Canon Digital Rebel 300D.
 I got that with a kit lens and a 75-300mm zoom.
 The possibilities that camera gave me!
 These days I am based on the Sony E-Mount system.
 You can read all about that on my gear page.